Buldes/money-support/README.md

 It is easy, free, and safe to use.
 You don't need to register, and your data will be saved locally on your device, not on a server.

 ---

+## Important things
+Names, that ar nort allowed to use:
+1. menu
+2. bg
+3. color
+4. choice

 Future Plans
 ---